PoProstuWitold/homeserver/tunnels/README.md

 	```

 	After you do this, login to your RealVNC account on RealVNC Server.
 Make sure you check ``SHA-256`` encryption.
 	Reboot and boom!
 You have encrypted VNC connection!
+With VNC you can connect to your server **from anywhere**.
 - ### 2b.
 SSH
   	Install ``SSH`` and connect to it.